 Also, whenever I have made this over the years, it’s been a sure-fire crowd-pleaser, and it’s also been the recipe that I’ve been asked about the most, which is why it absolutely had to be the very first recipe I share on this blog.

 This dish will make for a great replacement for Turkey on your Thanksgiving table, and can even be the star of your Holiday or New Year Party.
-It is best served with Coriander Mint Yogurt Chutney (which by the way will be the next recipe up on the blog), some lemon wedges & raw onion rings on the side.
+It is best served with Coriander Mint Yogurt Chutney, some lemon wedges & raw onion rings on the side.

 As far as we are concerned, it is one of the staples of most gatherings we have.
 Though, we often make it even when we don’t have guests at home, in which case, after we have gorged on the tandoori on the first day, we use the leftover chicken (mostly breast meat), and separate it into bite sized chunks to use it for Tandoori Chicken Taco the next day; it’s resourceful and still very delicious.Print

 - Whole Chicken – 5 lb (+/- 0.25 lb)

 - Lemon Juice – 5 tbsp

 - Salt – 2 tsp